-Pick-up Policy: Pick up is at the front gate of the center.
+Pick-up Policy: Pick-up is at the front gate of the center.
 Parents or authorized adults are responsible for supervision of the child once the child has been signed out of the center and must walk their child to the car.
-Parents are requested to handle any center business (payment, conferences with director, etc) prior to checking the child out of the center.
+Parents are requested to handle any center business (payment, conferences with director, etc.) prior to checking the child out of the center.

-Late Pick-up Fees: A late fee of \$10.00 and an additional fee of \$1.00 per minute will be assessed for children who are not picked up by closing time at 6:00 p.m. during the school year, and 5:30 during the summer (or 12:05 p.m., and 3:05 p.m. for VPK half day students.)
+Late Pick-up Fees: A late fee of \$10.00 and an additional fee of \$1.00 per minute will be assessed for children who are not picked up by closing time at 5:30 p.m.
+(12:00 p.m. for not wrap-around VPK students).
 Services can be terminated if this continues to be an issue.
-If a child is not picked up by 6:30 p.m., and every attempt to reach an authorized adult has failed, the center will be forced to contact the sheriff's office to report child abandonment.
+If a child is not picked up by 6:00 p.m., and every attempt to reach an authorized adult has failed, the center will be forced to contact the sheriff's office to report child abandonment.

-Authorized Pick-up/Emergency Pick-up: Only authorized people listed on the Authorized Persons for Pick Up Form are permitted to have access to a child and remove a child from the center.
+Authorized Pick-up/Emergency Pick-up: Only authorized people listed on the Authorized Persons for Pick-Up Form are permitted to have access to a child and remove a child from the center.
 The following procedures apply:

 - Parents are required to complete the Authorized Persons for Pick up and Emergency Form at time of enrollment.
-Only people listed on this form will be permitted to remove the child from the center. - Persons on the authorized list who are unfamiliar to staff will be required to show proof of identification with a picture I.D. - Individuals must be at least 18 years of age in order to sign a child in or out of the center. - Changes/updates to the Pick-Up List must be made on the original registration form located in the office. - In an emergency, the center will contact the parents first.
+Only people listed on this form will be permitted to remove the child from the center. - Persons on the authorized list who are unfamiliar with staff will be required to show proof of identification with a picture I.D.

+- Individuals must be at least 18 years of age in order to sign a child in or out of the center. - Changes/updates to the Pick-Up List must be made on the original registration form located in the office. - In an emergency, the center will contact the parents first.
 If the center is unable to reach the parents, the staff will call the people listed on the form until someone is reached.
-It is the parent's responsibility to ensure that an authorized person is available to pick up the child on time. - If a parent or authorized adult appears to be under the influence of alcohol and/or drugs, the staff will attempt to contact the other parent or authorized adult on the pick up list.
+It is the parent's responsibility to ensure that an authorized person is available to pick up the child on time. - If a parent or authorized adult appears to be under the influence of alcohol and/or drugs, the staff will attempt to contact the other parent or authorized adult on the pick-up list.
 The center does not have the right to deny the parent access to their child, but the staff will contact the police immediately if the center is not able to contact the other parent or authorized adult to pick up the child.